xoghd1126/G4-finalproject/README.md

 | hugging face |What should we do?
 In order to get a score on the test, we have to remember a lot of difficult words... |
 | presentation | Teacher, I don't remember the spelling and meaning of English words. |

+          To solve this problem, I'll recommend an app called ‘class card’.

+          This app offers various functions to make English words easier to learn and remember.

+          You will get better results on your next test.

 ### Our story
 The Lighthouse Keeper’s Lantern